pharmpy/pharmpy/docs/index.rst

 * Extraction of model estimation results
 * Manipulation of datasets
 * Various calculations and evaluations
-* Running models
+* Plugin system to support different model formats (NONMEM, nlmixr2, rxODE2)
-* Running higher level workflows or tools
+* Running models (NONMEM, nlmixr2, rxODE2)
-* Plugin system to support different model formats
+* Running higher level workflows or tools (NONMEM)
 * Parsing and updating NONMEM models
-* Partial support for model conversion to nlmixr and rxode
+* Model conversion to NONMEM, nlmixr2, and rxODE2

 We encourage your contribution to the Pharmpy project!
 You can report issues and post suggestions of features via GitHub issues (to `Pharmpy <https://github.com/pharmpy/pharmpy/issues>`_ or to